edestcroix/ForthRB/README.md

 - `BEGIN ...
 UNTIL` blocks
 - Variables (`VARIABLE`, `CONSTANT`, `!`, `@`, `ALLOT`, `CELLS`)

+## Installing
+The interpreter can be installed by building and installing with gem:

+    gem build forthrb.gemspec
+    gem install forthrb-0.1.0.gem

 ## Running
-The interpreter can be started by calling `./forth` with no arguments.
+The interpreter can be started by calling `forthrb` with no arguments.
 When given an argument, it is assumed to be a filename and the interpreter will be run on the input file.